ansuini/IntrinsicDimDeep/README.md

   A linear estimate based on PCA that we looked at is the number of eigenvectors that capture the 90% of variance in the data; we called this dimensionality estimate PC-ID.

-  What we found is that this PCA-based measure
+  What we found is that this PCA-based measure:

-  - gives much higher values of than the ID
+  - gives much higher values than the ID (typically one or two orders of magnitude larger)
   - **is not able to distinguish qualitatively between trained and untrained networks**.

-On the contrary, our ID estimate shows that for untrained networks the ID is substantially flat.
+  On the contrary, our ID estimate shows that for untrained networks the ID is substantially flat, therefore the hunchback shapes we found in trained networks are a genuine effect of training.

 <!---
 We observe that this is consistent with the fact that random linear transformations (neglecting the effect of non-linear activation functions) in high-dimensional space are close to orthogonal and thus it will tend to leave the intrinsic dimension of a low-dimensional manifolds, embedded in the source space, unchanged.